-Issues and problems of Indian Economic History - Different approaches and their limitations-Sources for the study of Economic History of British India.
+Issues and problems of Indian Economic History - Different approaches and their limitations-Sources of Economic History of British India.

-Module 2: Indian Economy in the Mid-Eighteenth Century

-Nature and structure of economy - rural and urban-Agrarian and non-agrarian production - Technology and methods of production-Trade and indigenous banking.
+Module 2: Indian Economy in the Mid-Eighteenth Century Nature and structure of economy - rural and urban-Agrarian and non-agrarian production - Technology and methods of production-Trade and indigenous banking.